Two generations Close up shot of grandmother opened her palm to a small granddaughters hand

 For parents who are paying and receiving child support through the Probation Division (known as indirect child support, commonly used in divorce cases where a parent expects to have difficulty receiving regular and full child support payments), a written notice of child support termination will be sent to both parents 180 days before the child’s 19th birthday, notifying both parents of the pending termination.
 If the custodial parent does not file for an extension of child support, a second notice will be sent 90 days before the child’s 19th birthday.

 While most child support obligations will now automatically terminate when the child reaches the age of 19, the custodial parent can file for an extension of their child support agreement for a number of different reasons.
-If you are a custodial parent seeking to extend support payments for your emancipated child, or are the payor of child support and need to contest a petition for child support extension, it is important that you speak with an experienced Morris County child support modification attorney.
-Your child support attorney can help you to draft, file, and present all of the necessary documents to the court, protect your parental and financial rights throughout the process, and help you to secure the child support settlement that you and your family needs.
+If you are a custodial parent seeking to extend support payments for your emancipated child or are the payor of child support and need to contest a petition for child support extension, it is important that you speak with an experienced Morris County child support modification attorney.
+Your child support attorney can help you draft, file, and present all of the necessary documents to the court, protect your parental and financial rights throughout the process, and help you secure the child support settlement that you and your family need.

 Extension of Child Support after Child Emancipation Attorneys Chester, NJ